JuaneloJuanelo/WordAPI2/README.md

     // range object after executeAsync() by inserting a paragraph in to it. ctx.references.add(range);

-    // Run the set of actions in the queue.
+    // Run the set of commands in the queue.
 In this case, we are inserting text
     // at the end of range and loading font and paragraph collection properties. ctx.executeAsync()
         .then(function () {